 Fatigue as a Core Symptom of Insomnia Q&A

 Medical research has proved that fatigue can be a core symptom of insomnia.
 Daytime tiredness along with restless nights can lead to insomnia.
 Koala® Centers For Sleep & TMJ Disorders offers comprehensive treatment for sleep disorders including insomnia so you can sleep better peacefully.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents: